Jodi Shelton

-Jodi Shelton born April 3, 1965, is the co-founder and chief executive officer (CEO) of the Global Semiconductor Alliance (GSA).
+Jodi Shelton is the co-founder and chief executive officer (CEO) of the Global Semiconductor Alliance (GSA).

 In 2018, with the inaugural Rising Women of Influence Award, Shelton launched the GSA Women's Leadership Initiative (WLI).
 The vision of the Initiative was to significantly increase the number of women in leadership roles in the industry, the capital dedicated to women-led start-ups, and the number of STEM-focused female candidates joining the industry.
 The Women's Leadership Initiative is led by the Women's Leadership Council.
 The Council is co-chaired by Vicki Mealer-Burke, Chief Diversity Officer & VP, Human Resources, Qualcomm and Debora Shoquist, Executive VP, Operations, NVIDIA.

 Shelton is also founder, president and CEO of the Shelton Group, which was founded in 1994, originally as an investor relations (IR) firm.
 In 1997, Shelton broadened Shelton Group’s practice to include public relations (PR).
 The PR division closed in 2013 and restarted in 2019.